telerik/maui-docs/controls/dataform/editors/custom-editor.md

 <snippet id='dataform-custom-editor-viewmodel'/>

-where the `local` points to the namespace where the `CustomEditorViewModel` is defined.
+Note that `local` in the snippet above points to the namespace where the `CustomEditorViewModel` is defined.

 ## Styling